Menston

-Menston is a village and civil parish in the City of Bradford in the county of West Yorkshire, England.
-Along with Burley in Wharfedale, most of Menston is within Wharfedale Ward in the metropolitan borough of Bradford.
-The remainder of Menston is in the Leeds City Council area.
-At the 2011 census it has a population of 4,498 (down from 4,660 in 2001).
+Menston is a village and civil parish in the county of West Yorkshire, England.
+The civil parish is within Wharfedale Ward in the metropolitan borough of Bradford, along with Burley in Wharfedale.
+A small part of Menston, south of the village, is outside the civil parish in the Guiseley and Rawdon ward of the City of Leeds.
+At the 2011 census the parish had a population of 4,498 (down from 4,660 in 2001).
+The village is home to St Mary's Menston Catholic Voluntary Academy, a secondary school with academy status in the part of Menston included in the City of Leeds.
+Menston is situated near the towns of Guiseley and Otley, with which it shares strong transport and community links.
+The name Menston derives from the Old English Mensaingtūn meaning 'settlement connected with Mensa'.

 Landmarks

 Menston's Anglican parish church is dedicated to St John the Divine, and is part of the Diocese of Leeds.
-Other notable buildings include the former High Royds Hospital and St. Mary's Menston Catholic Academy, both of which are in the Leeds part of Menston.
+Other notable buildings include the former High Royds Hospital and St Mary's Menston Catholic Academy, both of which are located in the Leeds part of Menston.

-The site of High Royds Hospital, originally the West Riding Pauper Lunatic Asylum, which is just inside the City of Leeds metropolitan borough, has been converted to housing called "Highroyds Village".
-This is a reflection of Menston's growing size.
-In the past 20 years there has been increased demand for much needed housing in the area.
-The population of Menston has been steadily increasing.
-As a result, Menston Primary School, which was threatened with closure in the 1980s, has increased student numbers.
+The site of High Royds Hospital, originally the West Riding Pauper Lunatic Asylum, which is just inside the City of Leeds metropolitan borough, has been converted into housing called "Highroyds Village".
+This reflects Menston's growing size and increasing demand for housing over recent decades.
+The population of Menston has been steadily increasing, and as a result, Menston Primary School, which was once under threat of closure in the 1980s, has seen a rise in student numbers.

 Transport

-It lies on the A65, approximately ten miles north-west of the centre of Leeds and 9 miles north of Bradford centre, between Guiseley and Burley-in-Wharfedale.
+Menston is on the A65, approximately ten miles north-west of the centre of Leeds and 9 miles north of Bradford centre, between Guiseley and Burley-in-Wharfedale.
+There are bus services to Leeds, Otley and Wetherby (an infrequent bus service run by Utopia).

 Menston also has a railway station between Guiseley and Burley on the Wharfedale Line, with direct trains to Leeds, Bradford Forster Square and Ilkley.
-There are bus services to Leeds, Otley and Wetherby (an infrequent bus service run by Utopia).
 Menston once had rail links to Otley, via the (now closed) Arthington to Menston Line.

+Climate Action Menston have prepared a walking map of the village which can be downloaded from their website.